 Born 1964, Sydney, New South Wales

-Matthew Harding produces innovative art and design pieces, which utilise his unique sculptural sensibility and refined craftsmanship.
-Whether creating large-scale public art, sculpture pieces or design objects, Harding’s tenacity and hunger to push the boundaries of what is possible are ever-apparent.
+Matthew Harding produced innovative art and design pieces, which utilised his unique sculptural sensibility and refined craftsmanship.
+Harding created large-scale public art, sculpture pieces and design objects, all reflective of his tenacity and hunger to push the boundaries.

 Harding originally trained as a carpenter.
 However, on the day he completed his apprenticeship, he promptly left and enrolled at the Hunter Street School of Art and Design in Newcastle (now the Newcastle TAFE) to pursue a career as an artist.
 He originally focused on painting, not equating ‘art’ with the material skills he had left behind in carpentry.
 It didn’t take long for Harding to find his way into sculpture, with carving his technique of choice.